mkohler/cython_swig/README.rst

     As we add features, I'll repeat the process: C code, SWIG code, SWIG demonstration, Cython code, Cython demonstration.

-    And the name of the file I am showing will always be in the title of the slide.

 You are Here
 ============